Recurring Donations | How to Turn One-Time Donors Into Recurring Donors

 Conclusion

 Recurring giving is the way to go to ensure stability and sustainability for your nonprofit organization.
-It gives you the opportunity to create a steady income stream that allows you to plan and budget accordingly.
+It allows you to create a steady income stream so you can plan and budget accordingly.

 Recurring donations also provide an opportunity for your donors to engage with your cause in a more meaningful and frequent way.

-Attracting first-time donors requires a great deal of effort and investment, so we hope you consider using these seven tips to retain your one-time donors and turn them into recurring donors.
+Attracting first-time donors requires a great deal of effort and investment, so we hope these seven tips inspire you to retain your one-time donors and turn them into recurring donors!

 Raviraj heads the sales and marketing team at Donorbox.
 His growth-hacking abilities have helped Donorbox boost fundraising efforts for thousands of nonprofit organizations.